Skip to main content

 Labour Department

-1. the employee has been employed continuously by the same employer for four weeks or more; and
+1. the employee has been employed continuously by the same employer for four weeks or more and he has worked for at least 17 hours in each week (example 1); or

-• (where he has worked less than 17 hours in any week) he has worked for 68 hours or more in a four-week period (the employee has been employed by the employer concerned during this four-week period) comprising that week and the three weeks next preceding that week (the “468 Rule").
+2. the employee has been employed continuously by the same employer for four weeks or more and he has worked for 68 hours or more in a four-week period comprising that week and the three weeks next preceding that week (the “468 Rule") (example 2).

 Other information on the new “continuous contract” requirement: